 Position: Chair.
-Originally from London, I now live in Southsea with my wife Jane and we share our home with our three dogs and two cats.
+Originally from London, I now live in Southsea with my wife Jane and we share our home with our three dogs and three cats.
 I have three grown-up children and a granddaughter.

 My early work experience was gained in retail management, a variety of driving jobs and customer service roles.
 I returned to full-time education as a mature student in 1993 and eventually graduated from the University of Portsmouth with a history degree in 1997.

 Following graduation I worked for a social housing provider, eventually progressing to a senior management role before taking redundancy in a national restructure in 2014.

 During this time my passion for equality of opportunity grew as I worked closely – and later more strategically – with a number of vulnerable client groups.
 I also gained my first experiences of life in the social-enterprise sector.